jacereda/glcv/README.markdown

-GLGS
+GLCV
 ====

 ## 1) Purpose
-  GLGS is a small screen/event handling library that provides a thin layer abstracting the details of configuring the screen and handling input.
+  GLCV is a small canvas/event handling library that provides a thin layer abstracting the details of configuring the window and handling input.
 Sort of a simple GLUT/SDL.
 No API is provided for sound/fonts/widgets, there are good solutions out there for those and freedom of choice is a good thing.